Sigkaio636/JGU-HIM-summer-internship/README.md

 **+ create_inpfile.py** : Each input file (e.g. 042_input.dat) for Bocos.f is created.
 State and conventions is specified here by changing the template.

-**+ create_outcsv.py** : Read all previously generated outfiles (e.g. 033_output.txt), extract the binding energy for each of them and collects them into a final CSV file (e.g. res_run-20250803T192222.csv).
+**+ create_outcsv.py** : Reads all previously generated outfiles (e.g. 033_output.txt), extracts the binding energy for each of them and collects them into a final CSV file (e.g. res_run-20250803T192222.csv).

-**+ local_runner.py** : This is the main code, where execution is initialised.
-You must execute only this script in your own machine.
+**+ local_runner.py** : This is the main code, where execution is initialised. **You must execute only this script in your own machine**.
 It is recommended to read the comments to understand the inner workings.

-**+ graph_results.py** : Here, the previously generated CSV file is read and plotted:
+**+ graph_results.py** : The previously generated CSV file is read and plotted:

-* /LossField1D/graph_results.py : It allows to find the optimal Vc simply by zooming in on the figure, provided a sufficient resolution in the fine mesh.
+* /LossField1D/graph_results.py : It allows to find the optimal *Vc* simply by zooming in on the figure, provided a sufficient resolution in the fine mesh.
-* /LossField2D/graph_results.py : It uses the pre-calculated CSV files in the folder to visualise the surfaces (Vc, Vso, EbGround) (Vc, Vso, EbExcited) and construct the loss function for the gradient descent of ./VcVso_opt
+* /LossField2D/graph_results.py : It uses the pre-calculated CSV files in the folder to visualise the surfaces (*Vc*, *Vso*, *EbGround*) (*Vc*, *Vso*, *EbExcited*) and construct the loss function for the gradient descent of ./VcVso_opt

 #### ▶ ./Refit dev/VcVso_opt
-It contains the executables which perform the refit of central potential Vc and spin-orbital strength Vso to reproduce simultaneously binding energy for both ground and excited states.
-The optimization method consists in a gradient descent with an adecuate choice of constante learning rate.
+It contains the executables which perform the refit of central potential *Vc* and spin-orbital strength *Vso* to reproduce simultaneously binding energy for both ground and excited states.
+The optimization method consists in a gradient descent with an adecuate choice of constant learning rate.
+Visually explained in [13/08/2025 meeting](<Meeting presentations/13-08 meet.pptx>).

 **+ config.yaml** : It is where the HPC access is stated (⚠️ This should be changed to your own configuration) and the initial point for gradient descent.

-**+ exploration csv/** : Contains several execution logs for different values of learning rate
+**+ exploration csv/** : Contains several execution logs for different values of learning rate.

 **+ graph_results.ipynb** : Analysis studying the properties of gradient descent.
 Used to find the optimal learning rate.
 It uses the data from /exploration csv/.

-**+ local_runner.py** : This is the main code, where execution is initialised.
-You must execute only this script in your own machine.
+**+ local_runner.py** : This is the main code, where execution is initialised. **You must execute only this script in your own machine.**

 **+ remote_runner.py** : File that is copied to the remote machine and manages execution on that machine.
 It contains the functions for input creation, execution with Boscos.f, output reading, csv writing, and the entire implementation of the gradient descent.